danielGPGT/customer-portal/loyalty_portal_PRD.md

 **User Story:** As a user, I want to track my referrals and see rewards earned.

 **Requirements:**
-- List all referrals
+- List all referrals (each friend who signs up creates separate record)
+- All referrals share the same referral code (persistent per user)
 - Status per referral: Pending, Signed Up, Completed
 - Points earned per referral
-- Friend's first name (privacy-safe)
+- Friend's email or first name (privacy-safe, if available)
-- Date of referral
+- Date of referral/signup
-- Resend invitation option
+- Resend invitation option (for pending referrals)

 **Acceptance Criteria:**
-- [ ] All referrals displayed
+- [ ] All referrals displayed (both invited and direct link signups)
-- [ ] Status accurate and updates
+- [ ] Status accurate and updates in real-time
 - [ ] Points calculation correct
-- [ ] Can resend invitations
+- [ ] Can resend invitations for pending referrals
-- [ ] Privacy maintained
+- [ ] Privacy maintained (only show email/name if available)
+- [ ] Shows statistics: Total invites, Pending, Signed Up, Completed, Points Earned

+**Technical Notes:**
+- Each referral record tracks one friend's signup
+- Multiple referral records can share the same `referral_code`
+- Direct link signups (no email invite) still create referral records
+- Referral records are matched by email if invited, or created new if direct signup

 **Referral Status:**
 - 🕐 **Pending** - Invited, not signed up yet
 - ✅ **Signed Up** - Signed up, earned 100 pts
 - 🎉 **Completed** - Made first booking, you earned 100 pts

+**Referral Code System Architecture:**
+- **Persistent Codes:** Each client has ONE referral code that never changes
+- **Code Generation:** `get_or_create_referral_code(client_id)` returns existing code or generates new unique 8-character code
+- **Reusability:** Same code can be used by unlimited friends (no single-use restriction)
+- **Validation:** `check_referral_validity(code)` validates:
+  - Code exists in system
+  - Referrer is active and enrolled in loyalty program
+  - Returns `referrer_client_id` for processing
+- **Signup Processing:** `process_referral_signup()`:
+  - Creates new client account
+  - Awards 100 bonus points to referee
+  - Creates or updates referral record (matches by email if invited, or creates new if direct link)
+  - Sends notifications to both referrer and referee
+- **Tracking:** Each signup creates separate referral record, all sharing same `referral_code`
+- **Link Format:** `https://portal.example.com/signup?ref=CODE` (auto-fills code in signup form)

 ---